About Boards and Kanban

 Instead of nesting requirements, bugs, and tasks, we recommend that you maintain a flat list.
 In other words, only create parent-child links one level deep between items that belong to a different category.
 To learn more, see Fix re-ordering and nesting issues, How backlogs and boards display hierarchical (nested) items.

-Work items that appear on more than one team's Kanban board can yield query results that don't meet your expectations.
-Because each team can customize the Kanban board columns and swimlanes, the values assigned to work items which appear on different boards may not be the same.
 The primary work around for this issue is to maintain single ownership of work items by Defining area paths and assign to a team.
 Another option is to add custom workflow states which all teams can use.
-For details, see Customize your work tracking experience.
+For details, see Customize the workflow (Inheritance process).

 Permissions and access

 As a member added to the Contributors group of a project, you can use most features provided under Boards or Work.
 Users with Basic access have full access to all features.
 Users with Stakeholder access are limited to certain features.
-For details, see Work as a Stakeholder.
+For details, see Stakeholder access quick reference.